cnb0/learning-k8s/k8s.resources/CKAD/ckad-kubectl.md

 ```

 ### 7. State persistence - 8% ( Tasks - PV/PVC )
+- Understand PersistentVolumeClaims for storage

 ```
  - Configure Pods and Containers
         > Configure a Pod to Use a Volume for Storage
         > Configure a Pod to Use a PersistentVolume for Storage

         $ kubectl get pv --sort-by=.spec.capacity.storage
 ```